ezakhar/help/en/basics/categories.md

 ### Sprint power {#sprintpower}

-Sprint power activities - activities focused on simultaneous development of muscular force and speed.
+Sprint power activities - activities focused on the simultaneous development of muscular force and speed.
 Examples of activities: sprint accelerations with efforts level close to maximum.

 ### Functional test {#functionaltest}